Atomic-Samplers/quansino/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit)](https://github.com/pre-commit/pre-commit)

-`quansino` is a modern simulation framework based on the Atomic Simulation Environment (ASE) designed for both material science and molecular systems.
-It combines the reliability of established Monte Carlo and general sampling methods with an intuitive, and flexible Python interface.
+`quansino` is a Python framework for running Monte Carlo simulations on atomic systems, designed to be modular and work with popular quantum chemistry codes/forcefields.
+The package offer a flexible interface to build custom algorithms, and is designed to be modular and extensible.
+It is built to work with the [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/) `Atoms` object.

 ## Key Features 🎰

+- Perform simulations in various ensemble; (grand-canonical) canonical, isobaric, more will be added in the future.
-- Perform (grand) canonical, isobaric, and other ensemble simulations.
-The framework allows designing custom ensembles and custom parametrization for subsystems or degrees of freedom.
+- The framework allows to design custom simulation algorithms by providing explicit interfaces for each step of the simulation, such as:

+  - **Moves**: Moves are the core of the simulation, allowing for the modification of atomic configurations.
+The framework supports a wide range of move types, including:

+    - **Displacement Moves**: Moves that displace atoms in the simulation box.
+    - **Cell Moves**: Moves that change the simulation box size or shape.
+    - **Exchange Moves**: Moves that add/remove atoms from the simulation box.

-- Include algorithm for efficient sampling of complex energy landscapes, such as basin-hopping, and force-biased Monte Carlo.
+  - **Contexts**: Hold the state of the simulation, such as temperature, pressure, and chemical potential.
-- Being based on ASE, `quansino` supports a wide range of DFT codes and force fields.
+  - **Criteria**: Criteria objects are used to determine the acceptance of moves based on energy changes.

+- The code makes use of Python's type hints and duck typing to ensure that the code is modular and extensible.
+Along with an extensive documentation, this makes it easy to understand and extend the codebase.

 ## Documentation 🎱